tushar888jain/Google-Play-store--App-Insights-Analysis/README.md

 # Tools Used

-Excel / Power Query for data cleaning, Power BI for the interactive dashboard, and Python for sentiment analysis support.
+Excel / Power Query for data cleaning, Power BI for the interactive dashboard  And Gen AI for sentiment analysis support.

 Full findings and business impact are covered in the complete project report.